NoahMaizels/social-reposter/README.md

-Simple program for reposting Twitter posts to a list of Telegram target channels `TARGET_CHATS` (not group chats, channels), and optionally forwarding from those target channels to a second list target group chats `FORWARDING_IDS` (for example, sending first to several announcement channels, and then forwarding to several group chats).
+Simple program for reposting Twitter posts to a Telegram target channel `TARGET_CHANNEL` (not chats, channel), and forwarding from those target channels to a list of target chats `TARGET_CHAT_IDS`.

-All messages posted by others in `TARGET_CHATS` will ALSO be forwarded to all `FORWARDING_IDS` chats.

-If you would like for the bot to forward messages from a channel, but not send Twitter updates from that channel, add that channel to the `FORWARDING_ONLY` env variable of comma separated values.
+It also supports forwarding of all other posts (besides just tweets) in to the `TARGET_CHAT_IDS` chats.
+All posts from the channel ids added in the `REPOST_IDS` env variable will be forwarded to `TARGET_CHAT_IDS`.
+The `TARGET_CHANNEL` id also must be added to support forwarding of posts which were not reposted Twitter posts already sent by the bot

 To set up your own Telegram bot, add it to a Telegram chat and get the chat_id.
 Add all necessary env variables in a .env file or otherwise.
 It gets all recent (the last 20) tweets and saves in local memory.